New Independent Group in Parliament Launches -

 Just in case things weren’t confusing enough after the Change UK/Independent Group split, a new grouping called The Independents has now launched, including some – but not all – of the rump of the Independent Group.
 Rather than being a party they say they are structured as a “co-operative” instead.
 Hopefully they manage to work together more cooperatively than Change UK did…

-At launch they have five MPs – Independent Groupers Heidi Allen, Luciana Berger, Gavin Shuker and Angela Smith plus former Labour MP John Woodcock.
+At launch they have five MPs – Independent Groupers Heidi Allen, Luciana Berger, Gavin Shuker and Angela Smith plus former Labour MP John Woodcock, although there’s no sign of Sarah Wollaston.
 Looks like they won’t be following Chuka to the Lib Dems just yet…

 They are making a big feature of their values, rather than political positions, and their independent complaints procedure which Woodcock has already referred himself to in order to resolve the outstanding Labour complaint which Labour deliberately left hanging over him.
 Can they succeed where TIG/CUK/RA/FC_N failed…?